Prince Harry Carries on Princess Diana's Legacy by Launching AIDS Initiative With Elton John

 Prince Harry has continued his mother's work by making an effort to destigmatize HIV testing by taking one himself while live on Facebook in 2016.
 "It is amazing how quick it is," Prince Harry said after it was over.
 "So whether you're a man, woman, gay, straight, black or white—even ginger—why wouldn't you come an have a test?"

-His ties to the Grammy Award winner, with whom he spoke at the 2016 International AIDS Conference, further bring Diana's legacy full-circle as she and John were close friends and fellow advocates in the fight.
+His collaborations with the Grammy Award winner, with whom he spoke at the 2016 International AIDS Conference, further bring Diana's legacy full-circle as she and John were close friends and fellow advocates in the fight.

 Luann de Lesseps' The Real Housewives of New York City Costars Reveal Their Feelings About Her Return to Rehab